Sejaldahal/week15assignment/README.md

-Week 16 assignment is done in another branch
 # AI Assistant — Production-Oriented Reference Implementation

 A demonstration AI assistant built to showcase how a real assistant is designed and